Frostbourn/instagram-widget/README.md

 [Demo](https://jakubskowronski.com/instagram-widget)

+You can fetch your last 12 Instagram photos without the usage of Instagram API, which requires a user to authenticate.

 ### How to use:
 It requires [axios](https://github.com/axios/axios#installing) to work!

-Add Instagram widget files just in your site header as like as bellow:
+Add required files in your site header as like as bellow:

 ```html
 <link href="/src/instagram-widget.min.css" rel="stylesheet">